This post was updated on April 4, 2025

 Overall Score Rust-Oleum Restore Solid Acrylic Stain at 2 Year Period: 6.25

-– We are not a fan of this product.
-Basically, a “thick” paint that performs about the same as any other solid color deck stain.
-Doing some research online and you will find there are more unhappy customers out there than satisfied customers.
-Appearance is poor, the application is difficult, and the cost per foot is horrible.
-To be fair, the Synta Restore did score extremely well in UV fading and preventing mold.
+We are not fans of this product.
+It is basically a “thick” paint that performs about the same as any other solid-color deck stain.
+Do some research online, and you will find there are more unhappy customers than satisfied customers.
+The appearance is poor, the application is difficult, and the cost per foot is horrible.
+To be fair, the Synta Restore did score extremely well in UV fading and mold prevention.

 Rust-Oleum Rock Solid (Deck Restore) Customer Photo Issues